 4. Glacier National Park

 The highlight of Glacier National Park is the famous Going to the Sun Road that is only open about 3 months of the year.
 A drive through this scenic road allows you to see waterfalls, glaciers and if you’re lucky, some wildlife.
 Adventure loving kids will love the perilous drive.
 If anyone in your group is scared of heights, this may not be the drive for you.
 Although the road does have railings, it is quite high.
 There are a number of scenic overlooks along the drive to stop and take pictures as well.
 Be sure to drive the entire road until the end at St. Mary’s Visitor’s Center, with a stop at Logan’s Pass.
-Even though this park is rather remote, throngs of people visit this park.
-Come early to snag a parking space on the trails.
+Even though this park is rather remote, throngs of people visit this park, especially in the summer.
+Arrive early to snag a parking space on the trails.

 Under Canvas Glacier